poojanagrawal/mesalabs-day1/lab1/README.md

 everyone's model and examine the correlations between different parameters together.

 17. Go into
 [this spreadsheet](https://docs.google.com/spreadsheets/d/1qSNR-dV28Tr_RWv3bDu8OYsq7jTVcTQxmqzWqLM52es/edit?usp=sharing)
 and put your name next to one set of parameters to claim it as yours.
 Modify your inlist accordingly.

-Given that there are more parmeter sets than students here so you are able to test different parameters if time is permitting, though focus should be on completing this task and fully understanding it.
+Given that there are more parameter sets than students here so you are able to test different parameters if time is permitting, though focus should be on completing this task and fully understanding it.
 Also, the bonus tasks in this lab are concerning running this set of parameters in a batch.

 If you selected the **'no overshoot'** scheme from the spreadsheet, you should leave the overshoot scheme as an empty string, i.e.